resbaz/nectar-cloud-lessons/Resources/CreatingTheImageForTheWorkshop.md

 When you get to the database section, use the `drupal` database, and use the `drupaluser` and password you set up earlier.

-On the "Configure site" rememember to make a note of the drupal administrator name (say `drupaladmin`) and make a note of it (again).
+On the "Configure site" remember to make a note of the drupal administrator name (say `drupaladmin`) and make a note of it (again).

 Once configured,